paulovn/ml-vm-notebook/README.md

    spaces (since sometimes it causes problems).

 2. If desired, open the Vagrantfile with a text editor and customize the options at the top of the file; see the relevant comments.
+Some variables take action every time the VM starts, while others are only used at VM creation.

-   Specially interesting might be the amount of RAM/CPUs assigned to the Virtual Machine and, if access to a remote Spark cluster is sought, the IP address of the cluster.
-Another configurable value is the notebook access password (in the `vm_password` variable).
+    * Specially interesting might be the amount of RAM/CPUs assigned to the Virtual Machine and the variable controlling graphical mode (see below).

+    * Another configurable value is the notebook access password (in the `vm_password` variable); this is a _creation_ variable.

    Note that no customization is needed to make the VM work (i.e. it will happily work with no changes to the Vagrantfile)